k-box/k-search-client-php/readme.md

 to run Unit Tests you must have phpunit version 4.3 or above and the php configuration must have the following extension enabled:

 - `php_gd2` for imaging functions with full png support (if you are on Mac OS Yosemite you might have GD bundled, but with no png support)

+Unit tests at now can be executed only on PHP version 5.4 or above.